AlejandroDopico2/CIFNet/README.md

 ![PEP-8](https://img.shields.io/badge/code%20style-PEP--8-green)

-CIFNet (Class and Incremental Frugal Network) is an efficient approach to **Class Incremental Learning (CIL)** that achieves state-of-the-art accuracy while significantly reducing training time and energy consumption.
+CIFNet (Class Incremental Frugal Network) is an efficient approach to **Class Incremental Learning (CIL)** that achieves state-of-the-art accuracy while significantly reducing training time and energy consumption.
 Designed for resource-constrained environments, CIFNet is particularly suitable for edge devices where computational efficiency is critical.

 The method introduces a **single-step optimization process** and a **compressed buffer mechanism** that stores condensed representations of previous data samples, drastically reducing memory requirements.
 Unlike traditional methods that require multiple training iterations, CIFNet achieves optimal performance in a single pass, making it ideal for real-time applications.
 CIFNet is particularly well-suited for applications in **edge computing**, where rapid adaptation to new classes and efficient resource utilization are essential.